esb580/audio/README.md

 # Description:

 This documents my working Linux DAW, because it was not easy to figure out.
 In fact, it was painfully hard to figure out even with the easiest apps.
-My goal is doing amp and pedal sampling along with recording.
+My goal is doing amp and pedal sampling along with recording on my favorite at-home distro.
 I used Ubuntu Studio previously and received similar results on a laptop, but did not document.
 So, this time, I am taking the time for that.

 # Hardware Used:
 - Dell T3500 12GB RAM, SATA Drive, 4 core x 2 thread Intel Xeon X5687 @ 3.60GHz